-Their story together starts in 2001 when Nancy & Ed met and started dating.
+Their story together begins in 2001 when Nancy & Ed met and started dating.
 Nancy was living & working in Plattsburgh, NY, & Ed in Stowe, VT.
 While planning their wedding in 2002-2003, Nancy accepted her dream job with a Fortune 500 company in sales & marketing & relocated to Southern Vermont.
 Ed soon followed & accepted an offer to be the Executive Chef to open the Stratton Mountain Club at the famed Stratton Mountain Resort.
 The two were married shortly after relocating to Manchester Center, VT.
 They built a house in Arlington & began their life in the Northshire.
 They adopted their daughter, Lanie, in 2011.
 Opening a restaurant was not on their radar for many years, but the urge for a new challenge in life started to take root in 2013-14 and opening a restaurant seemed like the natural choice.
-Ed would manage the back-of-the-house, while Nancy was well-suited to manage the-front of-the-house.
+Ed would manage the back-of-the-house, while Nancy was well-suited to manage the-front of-the-house, marketing and interior decorating.

 Once Nancy & Ed secured the property at 1844 Depot Street, the race was on to refine their business plan, renovate & open.
 The building had great "bones," but it needed major updating.
 The building was pretty much gutted & everything was either replaced, repaired or renewed.
 This process took about 4 months.
 The opening was at the end of October 2014.
 Thus, began their journey as restaurant owners in the resort town of Manchester, Vermont.